bebbi/dicom-curate/README.md

           PatientName: centerSubjectId,
           // Align the StudyDescription DICOM header with the timepoint folder name.
           StudyDescription: parser.getFilePathComp('timepoint'),
+          // The party responsible for assigning a standard ClinicalTrialSeriesDescription
+          ClinicalTrialCoordinatingCenterName: identifiers.activityProviderName,
           // Align the ClinicalTrialSeriesDescription DICOM header with the scan folder name.
           ClinicalTrialSeriesDescription: scan,
         },